Neill Blomkamp

-Neill Blomkamp ([ˈnil ˈblɔmkamp]; born 17 September 1979) is a South African-Canadian filmmaker.
-He is best known as the co-writer and director of the science fiction action film District 9, for which he was nominated for the Academy Award for Best Adapted Screenplay, and the director of the dystopian science fiction action film Elysium, which garnered moderately positive reviews.
+Neill Blomkamp ([ˈnil ˈblɔmkamp]; born 16 May 1979) is a South African-born Canadian film director and screenwriter.
+He is best known as the co-writer and director of the science fiction action film District 9 (2009), for which he was nominated for the Academy Award for Best Adapted Screenplay.
+He also directed the dystopian science fiction action film Elysium (2013), the science fiction action film Chappie (2015), and the sports drama film Gran Turismo (2023).
+He is known for his collaborations with actor Sharlto Copley, who played the lead in District 9.

-Blomkamp employs a documentary-style, hand-held, cinéma vérité technique, blending naturalistic and photo-realistic computer-generated effects, and his films often deal with themes of xenophobia and social segregation.
-He is also known for his collaborations with actor Sharlto Copley.

-Time named Blomkamp as one of the 100 Most Influential People of 2009.
-A 2011 article in Forbes named him as the 21st most powerful celebrity from Africa.

-Early life
+Early life and education

+Neill Blomkamp was born on 16 May 1979 in Johannesburg, then in Transvaal province of South Africa, and grew up under the apartheid regime, which affected his world view and creative vision.
+His parents gave him a computer when he was 14, which led to experimentation with special effects.

-Blomkamp was born in Johannesburg, South Africa.
-At the age of sixteen, he met Sharlto Copley, who had also attended Redhill High School in Johannesburg.
-Copley provided Blomkamp with the use of computers at his production company for Blomkamp to pursue his passion and talent for 3D animation and design.
+At the age of 16, he met Sharlto Copley, who provided Blomkamp with the use of computers at his production company, Deadtime, for Blomkamp to pursue his passion and talent for 3D animation and design.
 In return, Blomkamp assisted Copley in creating 3D work for pitches on various projects.

-Blomkamp was 18 when he moved to Vancouver with his family, where he enrolled at the Vancouver Film School.
+Blomkamp was 18 when he moved to Vancouver, Canada, with his family, where he studied film at the Vancouver Film School.